THE CURRENT VERSION WORKS WITH VISUAL STUDIO 2019-2022

 It will only be visible when there is an active text or code editor.

-It has 3 submenus: one that toggles the recording of a macro (Start/stop recording macro), one that replays the last recorded macro (Playback macro), and another that can repeat the macro any given number of times, one that saves the current macro for future use, and one that opens the directory where macros are saved in the explorer.
+It has 5 submenus: one that toggles the recording of a macro (Start/stop recording macro), one that replays the last recorded macro (Playback macro), one that can repeat the macro any given number of times, one that saves the current macro for future use, and one that opens the directory where macros are saved in the explorer.

 So the idea is that you start recording, make some edits, stop recording, and then replay the edits.